There is No Quantum World: The Measurement Problem

-which tends to 0 as $N \rightarrow \infty$.
-So in the limit these two states end up in different sectors.

-What's new about the limiting case is that \emph{some vector states represent mixtures}.
-At the infinite limit, because there is no interference between states belonging to different sectors, states represented by superpositions of vectors from different sectors represent mixtures.
-Mixtures of states from the same sector are not represented by vector states.
+What's new about the transition to infinity is that \emph{vector states need not be pure states on the algebra generated by sectorization}.
+So, in effect, at the infinite limit, because there is no interference between states belonging to different sectors, states represented by superpositions of vectors from different sectors represent mixtures.
+Vector states representing superpositions of states from the same sector do not represent mixtures.

 These considerations show that the measurement problem is resolved at the infinite limit.
 But infinity never comes.
 For macrosystems with very large but finite $N$, we can say only that interference between different macrostates is very small, less than any small number $\epsilon(N)$, and gets smaller and smaller, and harder and harder to detect, as the composite system includes more and more elementary systems.
-The approximate sectorization of Hilbert space as the number of elementary particles in a system increases without limit, and the consequent negligible interference between different macrostates, explains the classicality of the macroworld for all practical purposes---FAPP to use Bell's acronym---and we can see why we experience the macroworld as classical or Boolean without the usual appeal to decoherence via loss of information to the environment.
-This is a nice result, but it does not explain the occurrence of a definite outcome in a quantum measurement process, so it does not explain how von Neumann's Process \textbf{1} is reducible to Process \textbf{2}.
+The approximate sectorization of Hilbert space as the number of elementary particles in a system increases without limit, and the consequent negligible interference between different macrostates, explains the classicality of the macroworld for all practical purposes---FAPP to use Bell's acronym---and we can see why we experience the macroworld as classical or Boolean.
+This is informative, but it does not explain the occurrence of a definite outcome in a quantum measurement process, so it does not explain how von Neumann's Process \textbf{1} is reducible to Process \textbf{2}.

 Van Den Bossche and Grangier are clear about this in \cite[p.
 7]{Bossche+1}: `In principle the radical change of behaviour occurs in the $N \rightarrow \infty$ limit only \ldots.'
 But in \cite[p.
 5]{Bossche+2}, they muddy the issue by saying that `even before reaching the $N \rightarrow \infty$ limit, the sectorisation behaviour sets in and converts the pure state in an \emph{effective} mixed state,’ and `\emph{at some point}, the number of electrons fed into the avalanche is \emph{so large} that it results in a macroscopic change that cannot be ignored.’
 (My emphasis.)
 The crucial words here are `effective' and `at some point' and `so large.'